lksrz/mcpfinder/DOCS.md

 │   ├── worker.js      # Worker to serve landing page
 │   └── public/        # Static assets (HTML, CSS, images)
 │       └── index.html
-├── mcpfinder-server/ # MCP Server to manage other MCP server configurations │   └── index.js
+├── mcpfinder-server/  # MCP Server (submodule -> mcpfinder/server)
+│   └── index.js       # (Code resides in the submodule repository)
 ├── cli/               # Publisher CLI implementation
 │   └── bin/
 │       └── mcp-cli.js
 ├── schemas/           # JSON schemas for manifest validation │   └── mcp.v0.1.schema.json
+├── .gitmodules        # Submodule configuration
-└── README.md          # High-level overview and folder structure
+├── README.md          # High-level overview and folder structure
+├── DOCS.md            # This documentation file
-└── package.json       # Root package config (for CLI)
+└── package.json       # Root package config (for CLI, shared deps)
 ```

 - Each Worker lives in its own folder with a simple `index.js` (or `worker.js`).
 - Static assets for the landing page go under `mcpfinder-www/public/`.
-- The `mcpfinder-server` provides tools for LLMs to discover and manage MCP server configurations within client applications like Cursor or Claude Desktop.
+- The `mcpfinder-server` is included as a Git submodule, pointing to the [mcpfinder/server](https://github.com/mcpfinder/server) repository.
+Its code is developed and versioned independently there.
 - Reuse shared helpers (e.g., HMAC, validation) by placing them in a common `lib/` folder if needed.

 ---